 So what’s best for you?
-That depends how important the pros and cons listed above are.
+That depends on how important the pros and cons listed above are.

-For most people that buy kettlebells to use at home, it will come down to one important thing; do you want to put down something that protects the floor everytime you use the kettlebells?
+For most people who buy kettlebells to use at home, it will come down to one important thing; do you want to put down something that protects the floor every time you use the kettlebells?
 This can be a yoga mat, floor mat, etc. Anything you can put it down on safely will do the trick.
 Even a piece of cardboard will work in a pinch.
-However, it’s easier to get a kettlebell with soft coating.
+However, it’s easier to get a kettlebell with a soft coating.

 The soft coating will basically take over the work of the rubber mat which makes it much easier, quieter, and more comfortable to do a quick workout in any spot you like.